arnemolland/dart_dnb/README.md

 Run tests with `pub run test`.

 Do not commit directly to master.
-Preferably, make a branch or fork out of the `development` branch and make a pull request.
+Preferably, make a feature/branchname branch and create a pull request.

 ## License